aspirehealth/redux-routable/packages/redux-routable/README.md

 From this configuration, we get an overview of what we can define in our router with Redux Routable.
-We have named `Route`s that match on path patterns, `Redirect`s that take us from a path pattern to a defined route, `Scope`s that allow us to nest routers, and `Fallback`s that let us match when nothing else does.
+We have named `Route`s that match on path patterns, `Redirect`s that take us from a path pattern to a defined route, `Scope`s that allow us to nest `Router`s, and `Fallback`s that let us match when nothing else does.
 For more information, refer to the ["Router Configuration Constructors"](#router-configuration-constructors) section.